 Drink soda?
 Cut that out.
 Then next week, cut out the added sugars in coffee.
 The next week cut out the baked goods, etc. Start with one sugary food item at a time to slowly detox from the high amount of sugars in the diet.
 Weaning off means there is less likelihood of getting headaches or severe cravings.

 Aim to make meals fresh at home instead of ordering out, eating out, or popping something in the microwave.
 Read and compare food labels to identify how much sugar an item has.
 Cut back on condiments like ketchup or bbq sauce that adds to sugar intake.

 8. Plan Ahead

-Just like meal prepping is great for weight loss and sticking to a diet, planning for snacks is crucial when cutting added sugars.
-Options include a hard boil egg, raw veggies with Greek yogurt, nuts, celery with almond butter, or roasted chickpeas.
+Like meal prepping is great for weight loss and sticking to a diet, planning for snacks is crucial when cutting added sugars.
+Options include a hard-boiled egg, raw veggies with Greek yogurt, nuts, celery with almond butter, or roasted chickpeas.

 9. Eat More Fat